 6. You don’t need an occasion to celebrate

 Donuts on a Wednesday, walking meetings to the nearest coffee shop, after-work events—Why not?
 Surprise treats are a great way to make staff feel valued, any day of the week.
 They’re especially great recognition ideas if you struggle to talk about how and why employee contributions matter.
 Surprise treats do the talking for you.

 Your website is probably your customers’ first look at your business before they walk through the door.
 If you’re proud of your employees, a great way to show it off is by introducing them to your customers on your website.

 It might not be possible to add everyone, but this small change can make a big difference.
 Schedule a team photoshoot to get the highest quality photos, share a fun fact, or even let your employees write their own bios for a personal touch.

 These gestures are always welcome, but often not enough.
 Appreciation and trust should be at the core of your company culture.
 Do your employees have the freedom to choose the projects they work on or are they assigned even the daily responsibilities?
 Are their concerns, ideas, and suggestions heard and taken into consideration?

 Without a solid relationship built on genuine understanding and respect, a birthday cupcake or gift card won’t mean much.
 In fact, it could even seem insensitive if an employee has spoken up about an issue but has heard no other response.

 9. Encourage education

 If you value your team’s success, you should give them the opportunity to grow through continuing education.
-Whether that means trainings, community events, or specialized programs, opportunities to learn mean more qualified staff.
+Whether that means training, community events, or specialized programs, opportunities to learn mean more qualified staff.
 Providing these options means that you support your team members in their individual careers and encourage them to develop their skills to become more effective in their work.

 With this comes the prospect of promotions.
-Recognize the additional effort your team is investing in their positions and be open to offering them title and salary they deserve.
+Recognize the additional effort your team is investing in their positions and be open to offering them the title and salary they deserve.